-Prix CIRCOM Regional 2023 RULES OF ENTRY
+RULES OF ENTRY

-Please read these rules very carefully because it is important that all entries conform fully.
+Read these rules very carefully because it is important that all entries conform fully.
 A breach of any of the rules may mean disqualification.

 RULE 1.
 Entries can be accepted only from member stations of CIRCOM Regional.
-Programmes made by independent producers can be considered only if entered by CIRCOM Regional member stations.
+Programmes or other content made by independent producers can be considered only if entered by CIRCOM Regional member stations.

 RULE 2.
-All entries, when submitted, will need confirmation by the CIRCOM representative (National Coordinator) appointed by the national broadcaster of the regional station making the entry.
+All entries, when submitted, will need confirmation by the CIRCOM representative (National Co-ordinator) appointed for each country making the entry.
 If there is no such representative, approval will be considered by the President of the Prix CIRCOM.

 RULE 3.
-Each regional station may enter ONCE in each of the following categories:

-(1) Digital Multimedia (2) Documentary (3) Entertainment and Drama (4) Investigative Journalism (5) Minorities in Society (6) Most Original and Innovative (7) Music and Arts.
+Each regional station may enter ONCE in each of the following categories: (1) Digital Multimedia (2) Diversity in Society (3) Documentary (4) Entertainment and Drama (5) Investigative Journalism (6) Most Original and Innovative (7) Music and Arts (8) News Programme.